 SEO for Plumbers - How to Rank Your Plumbing Website Organically

 In this article, we are going to explain exactly what you need to do in order to own as much real estate as possible on the first page of Google.
-If you are interested in truly becoming an SEO ninja, we'd suggest reading some of the 5 best SEO books out there so that you understand every aspect of SEO inside and out.
-In any event, if you execute on our strategy, you will have a consistent source of high quality plumbing leads coming to you on a daily basis.
+If you execute our strategy, you will have a consistent source of high-quality plumbing leads coming to you on a daily basis.

 What is plumbing SEO?